Pita Pit: Pita Pit Brand Ownership

 On April 13, 2005, the Pita Pit Brand for the United States and its Territories was sold to Pita Pit USA, Inc., which located its headquarters in Coeur d’Alene, Idaho.
 Thereafter, on March 7, 2023, Pita Pit USA 4.0, Inc., acquired the assets of Pita Pit USA, Inc., and became the owner of the Brand in the United States and its Territories.
 Pita Pit USA 4.0, Inc.’s headquarters is in the same location, Coeur d’Alene, Idaho, location as its predecessor Pita Pit USA, Inc.

 On August 3, 2021, the Québécois restaurant franchiser Foodtastic had acquired the Pita Pit Brand for Canada and the rest of the world (except for in the US).

 Pita Pit International

 New Zealand and Australia

+A Pita Pit store in South Dunedin, New Zealand.

 Pita Pit New Zealand has 85 stores around New Zealand, including 26 in Auckland.
 This down from about 90 stores in 2020 and more than 100 stores in 2017, but still more than the 65 it had in 2014, and 18 it had in 2011.

 The business also has nine stores from Australia, down from 14 in 2017.

 The company is based in Takapuna, Auckland where it opened its first store in 2007.

 Pita Pit New Zealand started actively seeking franchises in 2011, and by 2017 the vast majority of stores were franchisees.

 The chain introduced a diabetes-friendly menu in 2016, and introduced a fillings limit in 2019.
 It started to trial virtual kitchens in 2020, after many of its stores were unable to open during the COVID-19 pandemic.